i-vishnu-kumar/viber_channel_with_python/README.md

 	•	Use send_message method to send the message in channel. <br> <br>
 	•	Or use send_viber_message function with your message and initiate need_sender_id as "yes", if sender_id is unkown.

-•	In case of having a proxy, pass proxies = {"https": "http://proxy_ip"} and pass it while calling requests.post method.
+•	In case of having a proxy, pass proxies = {"https": "http://proxy_ip"} and pass it while calling requests.post method...